truenas/middleware/docs/userguide/index.rst

 |Figure41a_png|

 All groups that came with the operating system will be listed.
 Each group has an entry indicating the group ID, group name, whether or not it is a built-in group which was installed with FreeNAS®, and whether or not the group's members are allowed to use **sudo**.
-If you click a group entry, a Members button will appear.
+If you click a group entry, a "Members" button will appear.
 Click this button to view and modify that group's membership.

-If you click the Add Group button, you will see the screen shown in Figure 4.1b.
+If you click the "Add Group" button, you will see the screen shown in Figure 4.1b.
 Table 4.1a summarizes the available options when creating a group.

 **Figure 4.1b: Creating a New Group**